-The Fritz Group is aware of its responsibility for mankind and the environment.
+The Fritz Gruppe is aware of its responsibility for mankind and the environment.
 The protections of the environment, the safety of our employees as well as the prevention of accidents are therefore important components of our company policy.

 Guidelines for environmentally responsible behaviour are:

 - Environmental responsibility as an entrepreneurial maxim